roseengineering/rfnanocli/README.md

 For the v2 nano, since its USB connection is always uncorrected its UI is unaffected.

+## Reason for This Utility

+I needed the ability to perform a calibrated measurement from the terminal or a Jupyter Notebook, for example.
+The original nano had this ability through its (usb) serial interface and its "data" command.
+However the new NanoVNAv2 does not.
+It uses a special binary protocol.
+Its measurements over the usb interface are uncalibrated.
+Lastly and probably most importantly you cannot control its UI over usb.
+So no more computer remote control visual operation of the device like I was able with the original nano.
+As a result this utility is intended to unify the two nanos to satisfy my above need and do my remote control in Jupyter.

+## To Do

+Add a python interface so the utility can be called programmaticaly say in a ipython notebook.

 ## Calibration

 The utility uses the 12-term error model to correct